Ramotion/expanding-collection-android/README.md

 </FrameLayout>
 ```

-4. Also you need to implement a custom list adapter for list items by extending parametrized `com.ramotion.expandingcollection.ECCardContentListItemAdapter.java` class,  where `T` is type of datasource object for list items inside card, in example bellow `T` is just a string object.
-It's pretty straightforward implementation with common view holder pattern.
+4. Also, you need to implement a custom list adapter for the list items by extending the parametrized `com.ramotion.expandingcollection.ECCardContentListItemAdapter.java` class,  where `T` is type of datasource object for list items inside the card.
+In the example below, `T` is just a string object.
+It's a pretty straightforward implementation with a common view holder pattern.

 ```java
 public class CardListItemAdapter extends ECCardContentListItemAdapter<String> {